MurphyMc/lilt/README.md

 ### Rogo

-To compile Antsy using the Rogo build system, install Rogue 1.5.1 or better from here:
+To compile Lilt using the Rogo build system, install Rogue 1.5.1 or better from here:

 [https://github.com/AbePralle/Rogue](https://github.com/AbePralle/Rogue)

-Then execute the following to build Antsy on Ubuntu or macOS:
+Then execute the following to build Lilt on Ubuntu or macOS:

     rogo